tango-adb/docs/docs/tango/server/commands.md

 }
 ```

 Creates an `AdbTransport` object for the device.
+It's not one server command, it uses multiple server commands internally to implement the transport.

 The returned transport object can be used to construct an `Adb` instance: